 As a school we will be working through these over the coming year, during assembles, circle time activities and within our daily curriculum offer.
 We have decided to start with eating and drinking healthily for the first half of the autumn term.

-We have two qualified children's Mental Health First aiders, these are:
+We have four qualified children's Mental Health First Aiders, these are:

 - Mr Payne

 If you would like any further information, please speak to Mr Payne or Miss Creasey, or alternatively take a look at the following website.